We're Drowning In Plastic Trash. Jenna Jambeck Wants To Save Us

 We go through my recording kit: plastic ID card, the zipper on the bag, a plastic data card and the plastic audio recorder ....
 I can tell this is going to be a long day.

 Jambeck started her career as an engineer specializing in solid waste management.
-She's become a connoisseur of trash, and what I carelessly call "the dump."
+She has become a connoisseur of trash, and what I carelessly call "the dump."

 "Landfill!" she says, correcting me.